timeplus-io/docs/docs/public-beta-2.md

 ## Jun 12, 2023

 **New Feature**
   * Introducing collaboration in Timeplus: you can invite team members to your Timeplus workspace (during our Public Beta, you may invite unlimited team members).
-Members in the same workspace can access and edit all streams/sources/sinks/dashboards/etc. Only the workspace owner can invite or remove members.
+Members in the same workspace can access and edit all streams, sources, sinks, dashboards, etc. Only the workspace owner can invite or remove members.

 **Data Ingestion and Sinks**
   * You can now ingest data to Timeplus via [Kafka Connect plugin for Timeplus](https://www.confluent.io/hub/timeplus/kafka-timeplus-connector-sink).
-It is now published on Confluent Hub, and you can install it on Confluent Cloud or on-prem Confluent Platform and Apache Kafka.
+It is published on Confluent Hub, and you can install it on Confluent Cloud or on-prem Confluent Platform and Apache Kafka.
-  * We've added Protobuf encoding for Apache Kafka and Redpanda sinks.
-Currently only available via REST API.
+  * We've added Protobuf encoding for Apache Kafka and Redpanda sinks, currently available via REST API.
 Contact us to try it out!

 **Other Enhancements**
   * For streams, you can now set separate retention policies for streaming and historical data.
-For example, for a stream with IoT data, you can set 1 day for the streaming data and 3 months for the historical data.
+For example, for a stream with IoT data, you can set 1 day for the streaming data and 90 days for the historical data.
   * Please note: REST API v1beta1 is now depreciated, and it will be removed in a couple of months.
 Please check the v1beta2 [API Docs](https://docs.timeplus.com/rest).
 [Python SDK](https://pypi.org/project/timeplus/), [Java Sample Code](https://github.com/timeplus-io/java-demo) and [Streamlit Demo App](https://github.com/timeplus-io/streamlit_apps) are updated.